lishiyo/digital-twin-mem0/README.md

 To send chat messages, you have two options:

-1. Use an api call (don't recommend)
+1. Use an api call (don't recommend):
 ```
 curl -X POST \
   "http://localhost:8000/api/v1/chat" \